sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-1/Machine-Level Representation of Programs.md

 Each processor is designed to be backwards compatible - a 64 bit processor has   all the capabilities a 32 bit processor has.

 Transistors increase due to improvements in the engineering methods.
 Each transistor has a feature size which is the width of the narrowest wires in the transistor.
-This size reduction over time allows more transistors to fit on a CPU
+This size reduction over time allows more transistors to fit on a CPU.

 ### Program Compilation